Bianca Andreescu stands on the Canadian bench and raises her hands over her head.

 Her victory at the 2019 US Open was a milestone for Canadians in the sport.
 The next big leap came when Team Canada presented by Sobeys brought home the Davis Cup, the men’s “world cup,” in 2022.

-Logically, the next step in Canada’s progression as a tennis superpower would be the women’s squad, led by Andreescu and 2021 US Open runner-up Leylah Annie Fernandez, duplicating the feat on the women’s side.
+Logically, the next step in Canada’s progression as a tennis superpower would be the women’s squad, led by Andreescu and 2021 US Open runner-up Leylah Annie Fernandez, replicating the feat.

 The road to a maiden Billie Jean King Cup title began on Friday for the Canadians, but Andreescu was not officially a member of the team taking to the court in Vancouver.
 She had been nominated but was forced to pull out after suffering an ankle injury in Miami.